kslau07/chess/README.md

 > [Link to replit](https://replit.com/@kslau/chess#README.md)

-You may play this on replit.com without having to install Ruby on your computer.
+You may play this on replit.com without having to install Ruby on your computer:
   * Click the replit link above
   * Press the **green run** button at the top of the screen